siddou/siddou.github.io/_posts/2021-03-09-aws-solutions-architect-notes.md

 ### MQ (Amazon MQ)

 - It supports industry-standard APIs and protocols so you can switch from any standards-based message broker to Amazon MQ without rewriting the messaging code in your applications.
+- Authentication from applications to the ActiveMQ broker itself is provided using username and password-based authentication.
+Amazon MQ supports LDAP authentication and authorization with directory services like Microsoft Active Directory.

 ### SNS vs SQS